A Weiss-Williams theorem for spaces of embeddings and the homotopy type of spaces of long knots: The homotopy type of spaces of long knots

 where $\CEsp^{\mathrm{Top}}(P,M)$ stands for the first orthogonal derivative of the topological analogue of $F(-)$ (as in Corollary \ref{propTWWvsTepsilon}, this is a $C_2$-spectrum whose infinite loop space is equivalent to that of $\Sigma^{-2}\Whsptop(M,M-P;\epsilon)$).
 Noting that there is fibre sequence of $C_2$-spectra $\Whsp(M;\epsilon)\to \Whsptop(M;\epsilon)\to \Sigma\Whsp(*;\epsilon)\wedge M_+$, one verifies that the infinite loop space in the right hand side of (\ref{LKtopEq}) fits in a fibre sequence away from $2$

-In particular, it is easy to check (e.g. rationally) that the left hand side of (\ref{LKtopEq}) is not contractible (at least if $d$ is sufficiently large).
+In particular, it is easy to check (eg rationally) that the left hand side of (\ref{LKtopEq}) is not contractible (at least if $d$ is sufficiently large).
 This was claimed in Remark \ref{codimzerotopremark}. \end{rem}